Still have questions? Leave a comment

 #1 Select the right formatting software

 While typesetting, you’ll have to choose a tool that’s compatible with your needs.
 If your book consists mostly of text and doesn’t need fancy formatting, you don’t need to use an advanced tool.
-Even Google Docs, Apple Pages, and Microsoft Word work as great eBook creator tools!
+Even Google Docs, Apple Pages, and MS Word work as great eBook creator tools!
+In MS Word, you can access text alignment options, such as left justification, through the Home tab.

 That said, Draft2Digital’s free ebook creator is a great formatting tool and comes with various premade templates.
 If you’re comfortable paying for a tool, Atticus and Scrivener are some good choices.
 Ensure that the software you choose lets you create books in the file format you’ll need for publishing.
 Take a look:

-If you’re undertaking print book formatting, you’ll need a PDF file.
+If you’re undertaking formatting for print books, you’ll need a PDF file.
 Formatting an eBook is slightly trickier because different online retailers use different file formats.
 While EPUB is the most widely used eBook format, you’ll have to create a MOBI or KPF file to publish on Amazon.

 #2 Choose an appropriate page size